 At Morrinsville College, Paul successfully implemented student-centred, team- based PBL and STEM, often through CREST (Creativity in Science and Technology: RSNZ).
 By 2010, Morrinsville College was New Zealand’s top performing school in STEM research for that time.
-Paul was the recipient of awards for his impact on student achievement, including the inaugural Prime Minister’s Science Teacher Award and the Kudos Award.
+Paul was the recipient of awards for his impact on student achievement, including:

 Paul’s strength is supporting leadership teams and teachers to review and change the student learning environment.
 Through his experience and positive nature, Paul has clearly demonstrated an ability to help team leaders, teachers and students from many different cultures move to an innovative engaging learning environment, and to create a lifelong ‘love of learning’.

 Pedagogical practices that enable local curriculum design, cultural capability and assessment for learning.